I’ve got some exciting news to share!

 - Freshly ground black pepper

 For the salsa verde:

 - 1 cup lightly-packed organic parsley leaves, roughly chopped

 - 2 organic green garlic bulbs, (white and light green parts) only, sliced (or 5 regular garlic cloves)

 - Juice of 1/2 organic lemon, plus more to taste

 - 1/4 cup extra-virgin olive oil

 I partnered with Jimbo’s… Naturally! and Westfield Horton Plaza on this article.
-Also, I am an employee of Westfield.
-All thoughts, opinions and recipes shared in this article are my own.
+When this article was written, I worked for Westfield.
+All thoughts, opinions and recipes shared in this article are my own.5